smikhalevski/roqueform/README.md

 - Everything should be strictly typed ut to the very field value setter, so the string value from the silly input would be set to the number-typed value in the form value object.

-- There should be no restrictions on how and when the input is submitted, because data submission is generally an application-specific process.
+- There should be no restrictions on how and when the input is submitted because data submission is generally an application-specific process.

 - There are many approaches to validation, and a great number of awesome validation libraries.
-The form library must be agnostic to where (client-side, server-side, or both), how (on field or on form level), and when (sync, or async) the validation is handled.
+The form library must be agnostic to where (client-side, server-side, or both), how (on field or form level), and when (sync, or async) the validation is handled.

 - Validation errors aren't standardized, so an arbitrary error object shape must be allowed and related typings must be